sbanik2/ClusterOpt/README.md

 pip install ClusterOpt

 ```
-<p align="justify"> ***The package requires lammps binding to run.
+***The package requires lammps binding to run.
 First lammps package needs to be downloaded from  [LAMMPS download](https://www.lammps.org/download.html) and compiled.
-The instructions on python integration can be found here [LAMMPS-Python](https://docs.lammps.org/Python_install.html).</p>
+The instructions on python integration can be found here [LAMMPS-Python](https://docs.lammps.org/Python_install.html).

 ### Running the code